Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Problem Setup

 On the other hand, let $E_k$ denote the amount of energy harvested by the attacker during the interval between time $k$ and $k+1$.
 The battery dynamics (Fig.~\ref{fig:battery}) are given by~\cite{ho2012optimal,leong2018optimal}

 where $\lfloor\cdot\rfloor$ is the floor function that returns the greatest integer less than or equal to the given input.

 Generally speaking, $E_k$ is time-varying and may exhibit temporal correlation.
 For instance, the amount of solar energy can vary significantly depending on the time of day or weather conditions.
-In this paper, we assume that $E_k$ is represented by a finite-state Markov model, where the set of possible states is denoted by $\mathcal{E}=\{e_1,\dots,e_\ell\}$.
-The transition probability can be expressed by~\cite{ho2012optimal}
+In this paper, we assume that $E_k$ is represented by a finite-state Markov model~\cite{ho2012optimal}, where the set of possible states is denoted by $\mathcal{E}=\{e_1,\dots,e_\ell\}$.
+The transition probability is

+{ While models like renewal processes~\cite{li2016power}, fluid models~\cite{gautam2015efficiently}, or Brownian motion~\cite{abdelrahman2016diffusion} exist, they often either fail to capture the temporal dependence of solar radiation or introduce unnecessary complexity.
+Empirical studies have demonstrated that finite-state Markov models provide accurate approximations for solar energy harvesting~\cite{ho2012optimal}.
+Consequently, they have been widely adopted in this domain. }